Pulau Senang: Prison riot

-Restricted Area
+Restricted area

-Since 9 June 1989, the island, together with Pulau Pawai and Pulau Sudong, have formed the Singapore Armed Forces (SAF) Southern Islands Live-Firing Area (SILFA), a restricted military training area and live-firing zone.
+Since 9 June 1989, the island, together with Pulau Pawai and Pulau Sudong, have formed the Singapore Armed Forces (SAF) Southern Islands Live-Firing Area (SILFA), renamed to just "Training Plot S", a restricted military training area and live-firing zone.
 As with all other military areas in the country, the entire live-firing zone is strictly off-limits at all times to civilians and unauthorised vessels.
-In SILFA, the Republic of Singapore Air Force (RSAF) conducts military exercises, including aerial bombing and parachute/rappelling practices.
+In Training Plot S, the Republic of Singapore Air Force (RSAF) conducts military exercises, including aerial bombing and parachute/rappelling practices.
 On Pulau Sudong there is a runway and a small control-tower used by military planes flying to nearby Pulau Pawai, on which there are a series of artificial ground-targets for bombing exercises.
 The Republic of Singapore Navy (RSN) occasionally uses SILFA for naval gunnery drills and exercises.